selfishprimate/gerillass-docs/content/docs/latest/text-image.md

 # Text Image

 {{< featured type="Mixin" name="text-image" >}}
-This mixin helps you to clip the background image of a selected element to the shape of its foreground text.
+**Text Image** Sass mixin helps you to clip the background image of a selected element to the shape of its foreground text.
 {{< /featured >}}

 ## Arguments